BilkoBibitkov/bilkobibitkov.github.io/README.md

 ## Privacy

-Your privacy is our priority.
-All conversions happen directly in your browser - your files never leave your device.
+We take your privacy seriously.
+All image processing and conversion is performed entirely within your browser using advanced client-side technology.
+No images or data are ever uploaded, transmitted, or stored on any server.
+Your files remain secure and private at all times.

 ## License